Chapter 1: Mission and Governance of the University

 - senior vice president and chief business officer

 - vice president for advancement

-- vice president for strategic affairs and diversity, inclusion
+- vice president for strategic affairs and diversity

-- vice president for business affairs, special assistant to the president
+- vice president for strategic initiatives and special assistant to the president

-- vice president for health sciences and technology
+- executive director and vice president, health sciences

 - university legal counsel